A 12 Step Guide to Home Furnishings eCommerce

 1. Make It Easy: Retailers want to design an easily navigated path to purchase.
 Put yourself in the shoes of your consumer and walk through your own checkout procedure.

 4. Clearly Articulate Expectations: When a customer is ready to make a purchase, have a progress bar to show how many steps to complete the purchase.
 A progress bar will distinctly communicate the customer’s position in the sales funnel and the number of steps left.
-In addition, make sure that during each step all the product and delivery information is displayed clearly.
+In addition, with eCommerce merchandising software, make sure that during each step all the product and delivery information is displayed clearly.
 This will ensure trust and ease in the buyer’s decision to purchase from your online store.

 5. Order Confirmation: Sending your customers a confirmation email regarding their purchase details is another best business practice.
 Communicate regularly on when an item is getting ready for delivery and other key milestones leading up to fulfillment.

-28% increase in conversion rates when using a checkout progress bar. (bouncepilot)
+Websites see a 28% increase in conversion rates when using a checkout progress bar. (bouncepilot)

 11. Customer Management